|Nutrition Facts (per serving)|

-The perfect breakfast or tea time treat during the summer months when zucchini is in season, this vegan zucchini bread recipe is also healthier than recipes that call for butter and eggs.
+The perfect breakfast or tea time treat during the summer months when zucchini is in season, this is a delicious recipe you'll come back to again and again.

 Try making zucchini breads in mini loaf pans instead of standard.
 Whichever pan size you choose and whether or not you decide to use the crumble topping, you'll love this recipe.